AnanthSankaralingam/chromie/README.md

 2. integrate google oauth apis

 ### BUGS
+1. API modal doesn't complete code gen when used.
+Also is not extremely clear for users
-1. Browser session for a second run doesn't work.
+2. Browser session for a second run doesn't work.
 Once the 3 minutes are up, even if the user has more total_minutes, they can't start a new session successfully
-4. token tracking is not updating even though logs say they are
+3. token tracking is not updating even though logs say they are
-7. icons arent always downloaded to the extension.
+4. icons arent always downloaded to the extension.
-8. project limits are not correctly enforced. free user can build up to 3 projects
+5. project limits are not correctly enforced. free user can build up to 3 projects
-11. UX: chromie as default icon for extensions, auto-submit prompt after sign up
+6. UX: chromie as default icon for extensions, auto-submit prompt after sign up